 Jim currently represents or has recently represented clients in numerous securities litigation and investigatory matters for corporations, financial institutions and their officers and directors.
 Many of Jim’s recent matters involve companies in internet and technology-related areas, such as Alibaba, Cyanotech, Dell, Etsy, Infineon AG, Intel, Seagate, Twitter and JDS Uniphase.
 Recent representations include:

 - Alibaba in connection with multiple federal and California securities lawsuits and an SEC investigation related to its historic $25 billion IPO concerning certain disclosure and accounting issues.
-As part of this engagement, Jim recently obtained a dismissal with prejudice of all claims in the consolidated Alibaba federal securities class action.

 - Nu Skin Enterprises in recently resolved federal securities class action and shareholder derivative suits arising from a government investigation into the company’s compensation practices in China, as well as an SEC investigation raising novel legal issues relating to a charitable contribution made by the company in China.